Score-based change point detection via tracking the best of infinitely many experts: Numerical Experiments

-We chose several powerful competitors for comparison.
-The Kullback–Leibler importance estimation procedure (KLIEP), proposed in \citep{sugiyama08}, focuses on direct importance estimation, i.e. the ratio of the pre- and post-change density functions, without explicitly estimating neither of them.
+This study also considers other several powerful methods.
+The Kullback–Leibler importance estimation procedure (KLIEP), proposed in \citet{sugiyama08}, focuses on direct importance estimation, that is, the ratio of the pre- and post-change density functions, without explicitly estimating neither of them.
 The method uses Gaussian kernels as basis functions for modeling the importance.
-Another non-parametric approach, covered in \citep{li15}, uses a kernel-based estimate of the squared maximum mean discrepancy between the pre- and post-change distributions as the test statistic for online change point detection.
+Another non-parametric approach, covered in \citet{li15}, uses a kernel-based estimate of the squared maximum mean discrepancy between the pre- and post-change distributions as the test statistic for online change point detection.
 Both KLIEP and the kernel change point detector with M-statistic require maintaining a sliding window to test each timestamp as a potential change point.
 Too large or too small window size may lead to a longer detection delay, as the performance of the algorithms strongly depends on the amount of data being processed.
-Both the kernel and window sizes are adjustable hyperparameters.
-Additionally, we compare Algorithm \ref{alg:score-based} to the fast change point detection procedure based on contrastive approach (FALCON), described in \citep{goldman23}.
+Both the kernel bandwidth and window size are adjustable hyperparameters.
+Additionally, we compare Algorithm~\ref{alg:score-based} to the fast change point detection procedure based on contrastive approach (FALCON), described in \citet{goldman23}.
 The main idea behind the method is to maximize the cross-entropy between the pre- and post-change distributions using a discriminator function that depends on the log ratio of the corresponding densities.
 As we mentioned earlier, FALCON uses ideas from online convex optimization to reduce computational complexity.
+The code for the experiments is available on \href{https://github.com/lipperr/score_based_change_point_detection}{GitHub}\footnote{https://github.com/lipperr/score\_based\_change\_point\_detection}.